EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] [NEW] Choose if you want to automatically fall back on other emulators or not, in case a game doesn't work (this implies unlocking the option to switch between FinalBurn Neo and MAME 2003-Plus)
 - [ ] [NEW] Plenty QOL features, updates and fixes

 Note: The above features won't be released in this exact order.
 Concerning the SDM project, not every feature on this list will be implemented (the minimum requirement is 10).
-Concerning the development after the university project is finished, some features may be changed or even removed.
+Regarding the development after the university project is finished, some features may be changed or even removed.

 ## Removed Features (from Lemuroid)
 - Android TV support